 Scientific studies show that not only does marijuana use have a positive correlation with the smart more intelligent and open-minded individuals among us but it also has a lower mortality rate than other more widely accepted substances such as tobacco and alcohol.

-Moreover, the medical marijuana benefits are nothing to scoff at.
-Medical cannabis is used for a wide variety of ailments and diseases; marijuana for migraines, marijuana for glaucoma, marijuana cancer treatment, the list goes on.
+Moreover, the marijuana benefits are nothing to scoff at.
+Cannabis is used for a wide variety of ailments and diseases; marijuana for migraines, marijuana for glaucoma, marijuana cancer treatment, the list goes on.
 Making the public move to consider the urine test policy change at a company as influential as the Washington Post is just the beginning.